w3c/cogai/demos/README.md

 ### Using Natural Language to Teach Everyday skills

 Demos that explore the potential for using natural language for teaching and evaluating everyday skills (also known as "commonsense".
+These would build upon the progress made in the other demos, e.g. work on natural language, machine learning and attention allocation.